w3c/wai-media-guide/transcribing.md

 ## What to Transcribe

-Generally, you transcribe all speech and relevant non-speech sound, such as {@@ example, example, example}.
+Generally, you transcribe all speech and relevant non-speech sound (such as: baby cries, fireworks going off, horse hoofs approaching).
 Keep in mind that the main purpose is to **provide the information that you hear to people who cannot hear the audio**.
 That will help you know which sounds to transcribe, and which are not needed.
 The following are common practices, not requirements.

 ### Basics